India follows China's lead to widen use of coronavirus tracing app

 But the Indian app also uses GPS location data to augment the information gathered via Bluetooth and build a centralized database of the spread of the infection—an approach avoided by most countries for privacy reasons.

-And it mimics China’s health QR code system with a feature that rates a person’s likely health status with green, orange or red colours, signifying whether the individual is safe, at high risk or a carrier of the virus.
+And it mimics China’s health QR code system with a feature that rates a person’s likely health status with a green, orange or red colours, signifying whether the individual is safe, at high risk or a carrier of the virus.

-On top of that, the federal government earlier this month made use of the app mandatory for all public and private sector employees returning to work as the world’s biggest lockdown eases—drawing sharp criticism from digital rights’ advocates.
+On top of that, the government earlier this month made use of the app mandatory for all public and private sector employees returning to work as the world’s biggest lockdown eases—drawing sharp criticism from digital rights’ advocates.

 It made India the world’s only democratic country to make the use of a contact tracing app mandatory for its citizens, according to Software Freedom Law Center (SFLC).

 “The government is virtually forcing you and taking your data without consent,” said B.N.
-Srikrishna, a former Supreme Court judge, who led an effort to draft India’s first data-privacy law.
+Srikrishna, a former Supreme Court judge, who led an unsuccessful effort to draft India’s first data-privacy law.

 “Once your fundamental rights are being breached left and right, without anybody to question you, and if the courts are not going to help you, you’re even worse than China.”